-Dig Greater Manchester (DGM) is a five-year community engagement project designed to widen participation in heritage in the Greater Manchester Area.
-The project is funded by the Association of Greater Manchester Authorities, and run by the Centre for Applied Archaeology at the University of Salford.
+Dig Greater Manchester (DGM) is a 5 year community engagement project designed to widen participation in heritage in the Greater Manchester Area.
+The project is funded by the Association of Greater Manchester Authorities (AGMA) and run by the Centre for Applied Archaeology, University of Salford (CfAA).

 The project aims to raise awareness of the past at a local community level and is providing local communities access to their own heritage through a variety of site and schools-based activities on Local Authority owned land within Greater Manchester.